matomo-org/developer-documentation/docs/4.x/tests-github.md

 To create a new CI script please read [Quickstart for GitHub Actions](https://docs.github.com/en/actions/quickstart)

-We recommend forking the Matomo project first and running actions on your own pipeline first.
+We recommend forking the Matomo project and running actions on your own pipeline first.
 Also, please check the following list before getting started:

 - Marketplace: To use a marketplace action/container, please always choose the official service or container.